Introduction

 By 1985, Forward was playing in a unusually complex style – much to the amazement of master mbira players two and three generations his senior.
 This style was first recorded in 1985 and 1986 by his American friend Glenn Makuna, who dubbed Kwenda “the Coltrane of mbira.”
 Some of those early recordings have been released as MBIRA albums.
 Kwenda also recorded several 45 rpm singles in Zimbabwe during the 1980’s, playing a less complex style.

 Later, Erica Azim and friends recorded Kwenda extensively, from 1991 through 2006.
-Some of Kwenda’s mbira partners during the early and mid- 1990’s included Christopher ‘Doubt’ Chaitezvi, Pasvillias Tandi, and ‘Samaita’ Vitalis Botsa…musicians playing a similar style to Kwenda.
+Some of Kwenda’s mbira partners during the early and mid- 1990’s included Christopher ‘Doubt’ Chaitezvi, Pasivillias Tandi, and ‘Samaita’ Vitalis Botsa…musicians playing a similar style to Kwenda.

 International Tours